Meli-01/FlutterDemo/README.md

-# About this App
+# About

-This is a demo app implemented for a thesis at the Fernfachhochschule Schweiz.
+This is a Flutter demo app implemented for a thesis at the Fernfachhochschule Schweiz.

 ## Tested Features